Being trapped and liberated at the same time

 Wishful thinking is a human response.
 It is trying to protect us from the devastating reality we’re in and the inevitable losses that come with it.

 So I’m not saying never escape into an imagined place where things are okay.
-But we must learn to find our way back out of the deep denial and dizzying delusions that keep us stuck where we are.
+But I’m interested in how we can find our way back out of the deep denial and dizzying delusions that keep us stuck where we are.

 What does moving through this time wide awake look like?
 Is it even possible?